Enable policy enforcement in a supply chain with Scan 2.0

 The following sample Task waits until the vulnerability data is available for the image in the Metadata Store.
 When the data is available, the vulnerabilities are aggregated by severity.
 The policy that GATE sets determines whether TaskRun succeeds or fails.

-1. Create a file named task-policy-enforcement.yaml using the following template, and edit it for your needs:
+1. Create a file named task-policy-enforcement.yaml by editing this template for your needs:

 ---